toto-a/NLP/README.md

 ## Note
 Disclaimer : The models and implementations in this repository are based on my understanding of NLP concepts and techniques.
 While I strive for accuracy and reliability, the content provided here may not reflect the latest advancements or best practices in the field.

+Things to finish :
+[ ] Training script for gpt